 • Additionally, the study found that while online consumer spending in Europe has mainly been limited to essential items such as groceries during the crisis, 80% of consumers intend to return to shopping online for non-essential products.

 Although the macro and micro dynamics of the retail markets in the EU are significantly different than those of Latin American retail markets, the Global Center of Excellence’s Benchmark Study found that global e-commerce players are betting on the Latin American region because the Latin American consumer has demonstrated a strong propensity for digital commerce.
 For example, the Benchmark Study found that between 2016-2018, Latin America was the fastest-growing region in the world for Uber, Netflix, Airbnb, and Coursera.
-The Global Center of Excellence opined that the rate of growth in Latin America for disruptive digital commerce sites is a consequence of a growing demand in the region for more variety in service options, improved customer service, and greater value for the cost of goods and services.
+The Global Center of Excellence opined that the rate of growth in Latin America for disruptive digital commerce sites is a consequence of growing demand in the region for more variety in service options, improved customer service, and greater value for the cost of goods and services.

 EMMA offers foreign manufacturers and brand owners that embrace e-commerce in Latin America the opportunity to multiply their returns by tapping into the vast potential and opportunity of the Latin America and Caribbean region.

-In closing, it is the comprehensive set of capabilities and geo-political advantages that Panamá brings to bear, rather than any one attribute, that makes Panamá the preferred hub for growth of e-commerce in Latin America and the Caribbean.
-These attributes include numerous free trade zones, superior ocean container connectivity to East Asia, and first-rate express connectivity to Latin American markets, outbound international air logistics activity, and Latin America market professional services support.
+In closing, it is the comprehensive set of capabilities and geo-political advantages that Panamá brings to bear, rather than any one attribute, that makes Panamá the preferred hub for the growth of e-commerce in Latin America and the Caribbean.
+These attributes include numerous free trade zones, superior ocean container connectivity to East Asia, first-rate express connectivity to Latin American markets, outbound international air logistics activity, and Latin America market professional services support.

 CONSULT WITH YK LAW REGARDING HOW YOUR BUSINESS CAN GAIN ABOVE-AVERAGE ROI THROUGH A REGIONAL E-COMMERCE STRATEGY IN LATIN AMERICA

 If you are a manufacturer or brand owner seeking to boost profits and hedge domestic risk through international distribution, consult with the lawyers in our Latin America and Caribbean Practice regarding a regional e-commerce strategy in Latin America using Panamá as the logistics hub.
 We will help you determine if the opportunity is right for your business, connect you with potential partners in the region, and advise you on the process for achieving SEM and EMMA licenses.
-The ROI will be unparalleled because of the tax saving and related benefits offered SEM and EMMA license holders, the above-average projected growth rate of LATAM e-commerce post-COVID, and the role of Panamá as the e-commerce logistics hub to Latin America and the Caribbean.
+The ROI will be unparalleled because of the tax-saving and related benefits offered by SEM and EMMA license holders, the above-average projected growth rate of LATAM e-commerce post-COVID and the role of Panamá as the e-commerce logistics hub to Latin America and the Caribbean.

 This article relies on information provided by the following sources: